Contact Information Contact Information

 Air Quality Newsletter Air Quality Newsletter

-Smoke from wildland fire is a significant source of air pollution and can impact air quality in our community even if the fire is further away.
+Smoke from wildfires is a significant source of air pollution and can impact air quality in our community even when a fire is miles away.

 Anytime you see or smell smoke during a wildland fire, know that local air quality has been compromised.

-Smoke is made up of a complex mixture of gases and fine particles.
-The biggest health threat from smoke is from the fine particles, also called fine particulate matter or PM2.5.
+Smoke is made up of a complex mixture of gases and particles including fine particulate matter (PM 2.5).
 These microscopic particles can get into your eyes and respiratory system which can irritate the lungs and lead to a range of symptoms.
 Symptoms of smoke exposure include:

 - Watering and irritated eyes